 - 29. When the adjustment is satisfactory press the green check mark to save the setting.
 The boiler will return to low fire. - 30.
 Setting the Min Air Shutter and Low Fire values: - a.
 Verify the 'S2'- Calibration switch located on the 3.0 HeatNet board is in the 'CAL' position.
 Then select "Adjust" on the Min Air Shutter tab.
 The value will turn green indicating that an adjustment can be changed. - b.
 Wait for combustion to stabilize. - c.
-Measure the signal pressure, (Figure 18a & 22) - Adjust the Min Air Shutter value by 0.1 intervals, using the arrow keys, to achieve the required pressure delta p - (Table 12a), see pressure taps - (Figure 18a & 22). - e.
-Measure flue gas C02 concentration.
-To achieve the required combustion - C02/02 - (Table 11) adjust the low fire 02-C02 to the required set point recorded in (Step 25d).
-Access to this adjustment screw is accomplished by opening the low fire adjustment door located on the forward facing side of the main gas valve, (Figure 17).
+Measure the signal pressure, (Figure 18a & 22) - d.
+Adjust the Min Air Shutter value by 0.1 intervals, using the arrow keys, to achieve the required combustion - C02/02 -(Table 11), and pressure delta p - (Table 12a), see pressure taps -(Figure 18a & 22). - Measure flue gas CO2 concentration.
+Adjust low fire O2-CO2 per the required set point taken from (Step 25d) by opening the low fire adjustment door located on the forward facing side of the main gas valve, (Figure 17). - f.
+Repeat the above steps if necessary.